 While the situation can be difficult, Toapanta said there is a solution.
 “If [students] are over 18, I recommend that they declare themselves as independent,” she said.
 “That way, they don’t have to put their parents at risk.”

-As an independent, you only have to list your own income and household information — not your parents’.
+As an independent student, you only have to list your own income and household information — not your parents’.
+However, you should understand that it may not be easy to declare yourself as independent if you are under age 24.
 You might qualify as independent if you meet one of the following criteria:

 - You are working toward a master’s or professional degree.